6 Strategies to win the homework battles!

 Take frequent breaks

 Take intervals between studying sessions.
-After 20 minutes or so, ask the child to stretch their legs, jump up and down, play a short game or talk about what happened during the school day.
+After 20 minutes, ask the child to stretch their legs, jump up and down, play a quick game or talk about what happened during the school day.
 This will help ease any tensions and will give everyone a breather.

 Give multiple hugs & offer words of praise and encouragement

 This is the secret “weapon” in the homework battle.
-Encourage your child throughout the study session, make this time an occasion to bond and draw closer, praise the child for the correct answer, for their efforts, for any small improvement you notice and give as many hugs as you can.
+Encourage your child throughout the study session.
+Make this time an occasion to bond and draw closer.
+Praise the child for the correct answer, for their efforts, for any minor improvement you notice and give as many hugs as you can.

-I hope that these 6 Strategies to win the homework battles will result in a peaceful school year!
+I hope that these 6 strategies to win the homework battles will cause a peaceful school year!

 Other articles you might enjoy: Monkey See, Monkey Read

 Recommended Children’s Book on this topic: Philo and the Patience SuperHoly

 Like this post?
 Please share it: